opea-project/GenAIComps/comps/dataprep/multimodal/redis/langchain/README.md

 ### 4.1 Consume _ingest_with_text_ API

-**Use case:** This API is used when a transcript file (under `.vtt` format) is available for each video.
+**Use case:** This API is used when videos are accompanied by transcript files (`.vtt` format) or images are accompanied by text caption files (`.txt` format).

 **Important notes:**

 - Make sure the file paths after `files=@` are correct.
-- Every transcript file's name must be identical with its corresponding video file's name (except their extension .vtt and .mp4).
+- Every transcript or caption file's name must be identical to its corresponding video or image file's name (except their extension - .vtt goes with .mp4 and .txt goes with .jpg, .jpeg, .png, or .gif).
 For example, `video1.mp4` and `video1.vtt`.
-Otherwise, if `video1.vtt` is not included correctly in this API call, this microservice will return error `No captions file video1.vtt found for video1.mp4`.
+Otherwise, if `video1.vtt` is not included correctly in the API call, the microservice will return an error `No captions file video1.vtt found for video1.mp4`.

 #### Single video-transcript pair upload